tvntvn13/bomberman/README.md

 # Bombman-JS

-## Welcome to our solution to 01 Edu's make-your-game project!
+## Welcome to our solution to 01 Edu's make-your-game project

-The project is hosted on heroku and you can find it [here](https://bombman-js.herokuapp.com/).
-(You might have to wait for a second for the server to spin up, just give it some time)
+The project is hosted on Cloudflare and you can find it [here](https://bombman.tvntvn.me/).

 In this project, the background logic of the game is written in Javascript, on the front end we used HTML, CSS and Javascript.
 No Javascript frameworks, nor the use of canvas was allowed.